Thursday, November 5, 2009

 (- Jorge Luis Borges)

-The fundamental equations of physics all have no directionality in time.
+It is said that the fundamental equations of physics all have no directionality in time.
 In other words, all theoretic interactions can proceed in the reverse direction without violating any physical laws.
-For example, bounce a basketball, capture it on video, and run the video backwards.
-Nothing will appear unusual.
 But in life, while we can reflect on past events and learn from them we cannot influence them.
-Therein lays one of life’s central quandaries: that, however irrationally, in our minds we can choose to dwell in either side of forever.
+Therein lays one of life’s enduring quandaries: that, however irrationally, in our minds we can dwell in either side of the present.

-Or we may choose to see the whole—past and future—as a shimmering gift.
+Or we may see the whole—with its past, present, and future—as a shimmering gift.

 This is the gift we gave to Henry and to his sisters before him.
-We are their bridge from one side of forever to the other, and their safe and solid ground.
-And this is what we really celebrate on these Mothers' Days in April.
-On Fathers' Days too.
+We are their bridge from one side of forever to the other, their safe and solid ground.

-But China will always belong to each of our children also, and in a way that is not ours.
-It might be easy to see in this the lost side of forever.
-We hope not.
-That is because in China, also far from perfect, one finds a graceful chaos but also an enviable measure of shared reverence for aesthetic beauty in austerity and for sacrifice, and that is missing on this side of the planet.
-Its ever present images of blossoms and simple fronds on scrolls or cloth are emblems of an understanding; minor decoratives only if considered superficially.
+China's common images of blossoms and simple fronds on scrolls or cloth are emblems of an understanding and are minor decoratives only if considered superficially.
 Harmony and centeredness.
 Honor to oneself and family.
+To bend and not break.
 These are some of the ancient but enduring ideas into which our children were born, then in their ways separated in modern non sequitur.
-So we try to give them tools they will need to keep China in their hearts, for when they piece their puzzles together from the past we will help them look for, however much they each decide to.
+So we try to encourage them, gently, to keep China in their hearts, for when they piece their puzzles together from the past they will look for, however much they each decide to.

 China is a distance so far away that the stars Henry and his sisters see at night are in a sense last night’s stars there.
 But time, forever, is the substance we are made of.